 - -n or –lines prints the first customized number of lines.
 For example, enter head -n 5 filename.txt to show the first five lines of filename.txt.

 - -c or –bytes prints the first customized number of bytes of each file.

 - -q or –quiet will not print headers specifying the file name.

 18. tail command

 The tail command displays the last ten lines of a file.
 It allows users to check whether a file has new data or to read error messages.

 For example, you want to show the last ten lines of the colors.txt file:

 19. diff command

-Short for difference, the diff command compares the contents of two files line by line.
-After analyzing the files, it will output the lines that do not match.
+Short for difference, the diff command compares two contents of a file line by line.
+After analyzing them, it will display the parts that do not match.